Quansight-Labs/uarray/docs/unumpy_using.rst

 You can use the :obj:`uarray.set_backend` decorator to set a backend and use the desired backend.
 Note that not every backend supports every method.
-For example, PyTorch does not have an exact :obj:`ufunc` equivalent, so we dispatch.
+For example, PyTorch does not have an exact :obj:`ufunc` equivalent, so we dispatch to actual methods using a dictionary lookup.
 The following backends are supported:

 * :obj:`numpy_backend.NumPyBackend`